Monday, August 10, 2009

 The Internet is a big place ; new content is being created all the time.
 Google has a finite number of resources, so when faced with the nearly-infinite quantity of content that's available online, Googlebot is only able to find and crawl a percentage of that content.
 Then, of the content we've crawled, we're only able to index a portion.

-URLs are like the bridges between your website and a search engine's crawler: crawlers need to be able to find and cross those bridges (i.e., find and crawl your URLs) in order to get to your site's content.
+URLs are like the bridges between your website and a search engine's crawler: crawlers need to be able to find and cross those bridges (that is, find and crawl your URLs) in order to get to your site's content.
 If your URLs are complicated or redundant, crawlers are going to spend time tracing and retracing their steps; if your URLs are organized and lead directly to distinct content, crawlers can spend their time accessing your content rather than crawling through empty pages, or crawling the same content over and over via different URLs.

 In the slides above you can see some examples of what not to do—real-life examples (though names have been changed to protect the innocent) of homegrown URL hacks and encodings, parameters masquerading as part of the URL path, infinite crawl spaces, and more.
 You'll also find some recommendations for straightening out that labyrinth of URLs and helping crawlers find more of your content faster, including: